 It only took a handful of days for my husband to see the light and I can’t possibly emphasize my gratitude enough for that.
 Here’s the thing though, to this day, we still come across areas we don’t agree on.
 I say “keep,” he says, “are you serious?”
 I say “pitch it” and he says, “No, I use that all the time.”

 No matter where you are on your journey and how supportive your spouse may be, you will run into conflict.
 Count on it.

 I believe there is a right way to approach these minimalist induced conflicts, both big and small.

 Nothing I said got my husband to agree to become a minimalist.
 Literally nothing.
 In fact, when I first suggested it, he was at work and I was in the parking lot of our church after just hearing the four words that changed everything for me.
 He laughed and said, “Let’s talk about it tonight.”
 (Which in “husband” translates into, “Did you seriously call me at work to suggest such nonsense?“)

 I didn’t beg him, nag him or manipulate him (well, maybe a little bit.
 I like to call it positive reinforcement, but we’ll get to that later).

 You see, nobody could have ever in a million-kagillion-bazillion years have convinced me that minimalism was something for me.
 I figured the good life was about upgrading, improving, and hustling for more I just needed to figure out a better way to manage and I organize it all, Getting rid of my excess stuff never crossed my mind.

-I needed to have my own ah-ha moment.
+I needed to first have my own ah-ha moment.